rust-lang/book/src/ch04-01-ownership.md

 > is _roughly_ similar in Rust, but not identical.

 This pattern has a profound impact on the way that Rust code is written.
-It may seem obvious right now, but things can get tricky in more advanced situations.
-Let’s go over the first one of those right now.
+It may seem simple right now, but things can get tricky in more advanced situations when we want to have multiple variable bindings use the data that we have allocated on the heap.
+Let’s go over some of those situations now.

 ### Move